taiidani/terraform-provider-jenkins/docs/resources/folder.md

 * `name` - (Required) The name of the folder being created.
 * `folder` - (Optional) The folder namespace to store the subfolder in.
 If creating in a nested folder structure you may separate folder names with `/`, such as `parent/child`.
 This name cannot be changed once the folder has been created, and all parent folders must be created in advance.
 * `description` - (Optional) A block of text describing the folder's purpose.
-* `template` - (Optional) A Jenkins-compatible XML template to describe the folder.
-You can retrieve an existing folder's XML by appending `/config.xml` to its URL and viewing the source in your browser.
-The `template` property is rendered using a Golang template that takes the other resource arguments as variables.
-Do not include the XML prolog in the definition.
-If `template` is not provided this will default to a "best-guess" folder definition.
+* `security` - (Optional) An optional block defining a project-based authorization strategy, documented below.

+### security

+~> This block may need the [Matrix Authorization Strategy Plugin](https://plugins.jenkins.io/matrix-auth/) installed and enabled in the system's Global Security settings in order to function properly.

+* `inheritance_strategy` - The strategy for applying these permissions sets to existing inherited permissions.
+Defaults to "org.jenkinsci.plugins.matrixauth.inheritance.InheritParentStrategy".
-* `permissions` - (Optional) A list of strings containing Jenkins permissions assigments to users and groups for the folder.
+* `permissions` - A list of strings containing Jenkins permissions assigments to users and groups for the folder.
 For example:

 ```hcl
   permissions = [